Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems: Symbolic IFSs and the extended coding map

-Theorem \ref{extenthm} and its corollaries have many consequences including the following: (i) the feasibility of continuous assignment of addresses to points in $\widehat{B}(A)$; (ii) symbolic dynamics on $\widehat{\mathbb{I}}$ are semiconjugate to corresponding dynamics on $\widehat{B}(A)$; (iii) if $A$ has nonempty interior as a subset of $\mathbb{X}$, then we obtain addresses and dynamics on the basin $B(A)$; (iv) description of the relationship between attractors and dual repellers; (v) extension of fractal homeomorphisms, generalizing results in \cite{monthly} and \cite{tiling}; (vi) address structures for continuations, branched fractal manifolds and tilings, thereby clarifying and extending ideas in \cite{tiling}.
+Theorem \ref{extenthm} and its corollaries have many consequences including the following: (i)~the feasibility of continuous assignment of addresses to points in~$\widehat{B}(A)$; (ii)~symbolic dynamics on~$\widehat{\mathbb{I}}$ are semiconjugate to corresponding dynamics on $\widehat{B}(A)$; (iii)~if $A$ has nonempty interior as a~subset of~$\mathbb{X}$, then we obtain addresses and dynamics on the basin~$B(A)$; (iv)~description of the relationship between attractors and dual repellers; (v)~extension of fractal homeomorphisms, generalizing results in~\cite{monthly} and~\cite{tiling}; (vi)~address structures for continuations, branched fractal manifolds and tilings, thereby clarifying and extending ideas in~\cite{tiling}.

-\section{Fractal Manifold}
+\section{Fractal manifold}

-Throughout this section, $A$ is a point-fibred attractor of an IFS $ \mathcal{F}$ on a complete metric space $\mathbb{X}$.
-The branched fractal manifold generated by $(\mathcal{F}, A)$ is constructed in this section.
+Throughout this section, $A$ is a point-f\/ibred attractor of an IFS $\mathcal{F}$ on a complete metric space~$\mathbb{X}$.
+The branched fractal manifold generated by~$(\mathcal{F}, A)$ is constructed in this section.
 Properties of the branched fractal manifold are the subject of Theorem~\ref{metricthm}.

-\begin{definition} For $\iota\in\widehat{\mathbb{I}}$, let
+\begin{Definition} For $\iota\in\widehat{\mathbb{I}}$, let